 Scams, Swindles – and Solutions

 There is real money in perpetuating scams.
-The Federal Trade Commission (Off-site) reported more than $10 billion in losses from scam activity in 2023, a 14% increase from the previous year.
+According to the Federal Trade Commission (Off-site), consumers reported losing more than $12.5 billion to fraud and scams in 2024, which represents a 25% increase over the prior year.
 This number shows how lucrative it can be for fraudsters to swindle businesses and individuals alike.

 Phishing (Off-site) is one common “social engineering” fraud tactic.
 The fraudster uses emails, text messages or phone calls to trick the recipient into believing an urgent request or inquiry is from a legitimate business.
 The goal: convince the victim to transfer money or enable the fraudster to gain funds using sensitive personal information, such as login credentials, account numbers and credit card information.
 Fraudulent emails and texts also can convince victims to click into a link that downloads malicious software – commonly known as malware (Off-site) – which is specifically designed to disrupt, damage or gain unauthorized access to a business or individual’s computer system.